 Food for Thought

 We also recommend plant sources of proteins, as beef takes longer to digest and may make you feel tired.
-If you must consume flesh, then fish is a healthier substitute for various types of meat.
+If you must consume the flesh, then fish is a healthier substitute for various types of meat.
 You should also watch the type of fats you consume.

-Go for healthy fats, such as canola and olive oil and avoid saturated fats.
-You should put a high preference for foods with high levels of omega-2 fatty acids, antioxidants and B vitamins, as these nutrients have a direct impact on the health of the brain.
+Go for healthy fats, such as canola and olive oil, and avoid saturated fats.
+You should put a high preference for foods with high levels of omega-2 fatty acids, antioxidants, and B vitamins, as these nutrients have a direct impact on the health of the brain.
 Oh!
 And avoid partying and alcohol binges during this critical time.
 The last thing you want is to study with a hangover weighing you down.

 Socialize and Play

-When we talk about socializing, we do not mean sacrificing all your precious study just to hang out with friends.
+When we talk about socializing, we do not mean sacrificing all your precious studies just to hang out with friends.
 Chances are most of your colleagues will also be studying and may not be willing to go out.
 However, keeping yourself isolated completely from your friends and loved ones could trigger stress hormones, which may negatively impact your performance.

 You can schedule your study routine to be in line with your close friends so that you have the same free time.
 This way you will be able to spend time together and even go on workouts as a team.
-You should also dedicate your time to call your family and friends.
-It is really comforting to know that there are people who care about you and will stand by you during the stressful exam period.
+You should also dedicate your time to calling your family and friends.
+It is comforting to know that there are people who care about you and will stand by you during the stressful exam period.

 Lack of preparedness is what leads to high-stress levels during exam time.
 Most students procrastinate till the last minute and then strive to master all the information in a few days.
-The brightest students actually do the opposite- they cover most of the work during the semester when there is the least pressure and only do revisions during exam time.
+The brightest students do the opposite- they cover most of the work during the semester when there is the least pressure and only do revisions during exam time.
 This is the main reason why they are usually confident and unfazed when everyone else is grappling to cram, as much information as possible.

 As you embark on this scholarly journey, you will write various academic papers, as you have done previously.
 This time however you have the power to determine your grades, with our help of course.
-All the students who use "grade my paper" option have reported improved grades.
+All the students who use the "grade my paper" option have reported improved grades.

 How does it work?
-You submit an essay, we review it with a team of experts, highlighting the mistakes and give you a grade.
-If you are not satisfied with the outcome, then you can edit it and make the necessary changes before submitting it your tutor for the perfect score.
+You submit an essay, we review it with a team of experts, highlighting the mistakes and giving you a grade.
+If you are not satisfied with the outcome, then you can edit it and make the necessary changes before submitting it to your tutor for the perfect score.
 What are you waiting for?
 Join our grade my paper services and enjoy the best grades.